FCBGP/FCBGP-BGPsec-Transition/draft-wang-sidrops-bgpsec-transition.md

 --- abstract

 This document describes a means to facilitate the deployment of BGPsec.
-It modifies the non-transitive BGPsec_PATH attribute to a transitive BGPsec_PATH attribute and addresses some problems this modification brings.
+It tries to modify the non-transitive BGPsec_PATH attribute to a transitive BGPsec_PATH attribute and address some problems this modification brings.
 It still aims to attest that every AS within the sequence of ASes enumerated in the UPDATE message has explicitly authorized the advertisement of the route.
+However, it

 --- middle